jasonqiu98/springboot-react-demo/README.md

 ```

 If there is any error, consider the following issues.
 - Dependency issues.
 Check if the Docker daemon process is running.
+If yes, then check whether certain versions of the docker images defined in `docker-compose.yml`, `Dockerfile` or `frontend/Dockerfile` have been deprecated.
+Update them to the `latest` version or an available version of your choice, if necessary.
 - It might be the case your local machine already has some containers with the same names.
 In this case, consider comment the specific lines of `container_name` in the file *docker-compose.yml* where the name has already been taken by your local machine.

 ## Login Usernames and Passwords